Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 They leave survivors with physical and emotional wounds that last a lifetime.
 They leave families with losses no amount of time may heal.
 Healing from the aftermath of an explosion takes more than perseverance or well-wishes—it takes support.
 It takes money.
 It costs money to get specialists for burns, one of the most costly injuries in all of medicine.
 It costs money to support a family while their loved one spends weeks in bed and months in physical therapy and counseling for post-traumatic stress.
 It costs money to afford prosthetic limbs for amputation injuries, and it costs money to ensure a home accommodates a survivor’s new limitations.

 Meanwhile, an explosion survivor (or a grieving family) has just lost their largest source of income.
-In an ideal world, their employer would step in to cover the cost of recovery—would provide them with stability in the wake of life-shaking tragedy.
+In an ideal world, their employer would step in to cover the cost of recovery—would provide them with stability in the wake of a life-shaking tragedy.
 Employers often do the opposite, unfortunately.
-Despite many industrial employers making billions of dollars every year, none of these companies will voluntarily provide for your care.
+Despite many industrial employers making billions of dollars every year, none of these companies will voluntarily provide for your care after an explosion or similar incident.

 Explosions are extremely dangerous and can result in death or injury.
 By definition, an explosion is a rapid increase in volume and a release of energy in an extreme manner.
 Most explosions generate high temperatures and will cause the release of gases into the air.
 Explosions can fall into two broad categories: supersonic and subsonic.
 Supersonic explosions are created by high explosives and travel through shock waves.
 Subsonic explosions react through a slow burning process called deflagration.
 Both types of explosions can be catastrophic.
 Industrial workers or those who work near flammable sources are at an increased risk of injury from these explosions.

 If you or a loved one have been injured in an explosion, fill out our free case evaluation form.
-Our Texas explosion lawyers can review your situation and offer sound insight.
+Our Texas explosion injury attorneys can review your case and offer sound insight.

 “What Can We Do Next?”